Austin Maestro: Later developments

 In 1993, however, production fell to just over 7,000 units and in its final year, 1994, just over 4,000 were produced, the last one rolling off the production line in December.
 The chassis development for the Maestro and Montego's rear suspension was used as a basis for later Rover cars, and was well regarded.
+Today, the redeveloped Cowley factory builds the BMW Mini.

-In 1994, the Maestro finished in 26th place in the JD Power Survey broadcast by Topgear.
+In 1994, the Maestro finished in 26th place in the JD Power Survey broadcast by Top Gear.
 This clearly left the model above more recently appeared competitors such as the Volkswagen Golf (52nd), Vauxhall Astra (59th) and the Ford Escort (61st).

 In September 1995 production was transferred to Varna, Bulgaria, in complete knock down (CKD) kit form.
 Around 2,000 vehicles were produced before the company (Rodacar AD) ceased production in April 1996 due to high import costs of the components and little demand for the cars.
 The majority of the Maestros produced were exported to other countries, including the UK.
 A small number of these were sold by Apple 2000 Ltd of Bury St Edmunds, and registered on an "N" prefix.

 In 1997, Parkway Services of Ledbury, Herefordshire, purchased a batch of 621 Maestro cars and vans in CKD kit form.
 These had been stored at Cowley, Oxfordshire, since their production in mid-1996, when they became surplus to requirements.
 The company built up the cars and converted the majority of them to RHD form using up Rover's supply of parts.
 The National Database for Motoring Insurance has records of models registered between "R" and "51" number plates, meaning the overall period of Maestro availability, new in the United Kingdom, was from 1983 to 2001.

-In 1998 the Maestro was relaunched in the UK, by Wheeler International Ltd. Sold by Apple 2000 in Bury St Edmunds, Maestros were imported from Bulgaria and sold in the UK, France & Spain, these were the last factory examples available for sale.
-On 10 February 2001 in The Independent's Edition of Your Money, Apple 2000 and the Maestro were Featured on the front page.
-In the Motoring section James Ruppert reports "FANCY a brand new Maestro?" you can have one for just £4299 and all remaining cars are appropriately finished in black.
+In 1998, the Maestro was relaunched in the UK by Wheeler International Ltd. Sold by Apple 2000 in Bury St Edmunds, Maestros were imported from Bulgaria and sold in the UK, France & Spain, these were the last factory examples available for sale.
+The last examples were registered in 2001.

 The tooling was then sold to First Automobile Works (FAW) in China, where the Maestro was available to the Chinese motoring market in both hatchback and van models.
 A new addition to the range was the FAW Lubao CA6410 – a Maestro hatch with a Montego front end.
 A handful of Chinese-made parts were imported into Britain whilst these cars were in production, which itself ended in 2005.